StarPlayrX/XPC123/README.md

 Great discussion here on XPC MachServices https://launchd-dev.macosforge.narkive.com/xYLsgYJR/the-machservice-key

 Here are some more examples combining XPC with a http webserver.
-This can reduce having using a timer or a watcher to check if a backend call as been sent. http servers can interface with its hosting app.
-You may be able to do with the same only with XPC but this is just another wrinkle to consider:
+This can reduce having using a timer or a watcher to check if a backend call as been sent.
+Embedded https servers interface with its hosting app.
+You may be able to do with with XPC only and if you do, I'd love to see your example.

 ```
 Use two embedded http servers: